Mjz86/C_colon/mcc.md

  - `std::(l/b/L/E)((z/(z/d/u/a/o)n/d/u)s)(u)(eE)(r/n)positN_t` ( this is either a fundamental type or a standard library type, depending on hardware support)

-* note : on an architecture that doesn't support it nativly ( most) its unsafe(obscure-math).
+* note : on an architecture that does not support it nativly ( most) its unsafe(obscure-math).

  - u:
  the sign bit is not there  value is positive, unsigned posit.